Raise your hand if you have ever wondered how to embed a Facebook feed on your webpage?

 Other option: Embed Facebook Feed as a photo album

 Well, the good news is that there is a plugin that can embed your Facebook feed as a photo album on your website in the next 5 seconds.
 Technically, this means that you will be able to embed an entire Facebook page feed photos on a website in a grid layout with one line of code that will sync your website with your Facebook page activity.

 It is a simple Free Facebook Feed Plugin, and it will only need you to embed one line of code in the HTML body tag of your blog post or website page.
 Don’t worry if you are using WordPress for your website or blog.
 This plugin will help you to embed your Facebook feed in your WordPress, Drupal, or Joomla websites, too.

 It is part of the EmbedAlbum platform, and you can use it free, forever.
 It is different than the EmbedFeed PRO version due to the fact it embeds only the Facebook page photos and not the feed but creates an amazing gallery that still syncs automatically with your Facebook’s activity.

-For any additional inquiries, you can always contact our support team or check out the FAQ.
+For any additional inquiries, you can always contact our support team with a click on the bottom right chat icon.